ptrk8/usyd-2019-ai-competition/README.md

 ### Loss functions we experimented with

- Since we opted to represent the problem as a mu
+ Since we opted to represent the problem as a multi-class problem, we used the binary cross entropy function.

 ### Optimizers we experimented with
 - Stochastic Gradient Descent (with and without momentum)